-- This part is a special "Marine Approved" part and is required by law to insure the safety of the public.
-Repair or replacement in a manner inconsistent with its original configuration or replacement with a non-approved part is not only dangerous, but could be in violation of the law. - Before you run the engine at 4,000 RPM or above for a long time, make certain the prop on the boat allows the engine to turn around 4,800 RPM at full throttle. - 3.
+- 1. This part is a special "Marine Approved" part and is required by law to insure the safety of the public.
+Repair or replacement in a manner inconsistent with its original configuration or replacement with a non-approved part is not only dangerous, but could be in violation of the law. - 2.
+Before you run the engine at 4,000 RPM or above for a long time, make certain the prop on the boat allows the engine to turn around 4,800 RPM at full throttle. - 3.
 Before setting ignition timing of the Ford GT-40 EFI engine, the spout connector located near the engine oil full must be disconnected.
 This is a plastic clip on the end of a wire.
 Pull the plastic clip out during the timing process.
 Reconnect after setting timing. - 4.
 Unleaded fuel of proper octane is recommended.
 Do not use fuels that contain methanol alcohol or more than 10% ethanol alcohol.
-If pinging and/or other preignition or detonation signs are present, a mechanical problem may exist which required immediate attention by a qualified marine technician. - CCA Ratings are absolute minimums.
-Larger batteries are better suited for longer life and owner satisfaction. - WARNING: Do not reverse battery cables on battery terminals.
+If pinging and/or other preignition or detonation signs are present, a mechanical problem may exist which requires immediate attention by a qualified marine technician. - 5.
+CCA Ratings are absolute minimums.
+Larger batteries are better suited for longer life and owner satisfaction.

+WARNING: Do not reverse battery cables on battery terminals.
 Do not spark battery cables against the terminals to check polarity.
-Damage to the charging system components may result if these precautions are not observed. - When changing oil filter, run the engine and add only enough oil to bring the level back to the full mark on the dipstick and to replace the amount used by the filter. - Numbers listed are MOTORCRAFT numbers AUTOLITE equivalents are AUTOLITE #303 OR 3303 to replace MOTORCRAFT #ASF32M and AUTOLITE #763 to replace MOTORCRAFT #AWSF22 - 8.
-When you are changing the oil, run the engine and add only enough oil to bring the level back to the full mark on the dipstick and to replace the oil in the filter. - 9.
-This PCM engine has electronic spark and RPM limiting control incorporated into the Electronic Control Module (ECM) Reduction in engine performance will be noted if excessive mechanical noise, detonation or spark knock is present - 10.
-Fuel pressure reading listed for multi point fuel injection is checked with the key on and the engine not running or with the engine running with the vacuum hose removed from the fuel pressure regulator. - 11.
-See your Correct Craft dealer to set the ignition timing on the Apex Engine.
+Damage to the charging system components may result if these precautions are not observed.

+- When changing oil filter, run the engine and add only enough oil to bring the level back to the full mark on the dipstick and to replace the amount used by the filter. - 7.
+Numbers listed are MOTORCRAFT numbers AUTOLITE equivalents are AUTOLITE #303 OR 3303 to replace MOTORCRAFT #ASF32M and AUTOLITE #763 to replace MOTORCRAFT #AWSF22 - 8.
+This PCM engine has electronic spark and RPM limiting control incorporated into the Electronic Control Module (ECM) Reduction in engine performance will be noted if excessive mechanical noise, detonation or spark knock is present - Fuel pressure reading listed for multi point fuel injection is checked with the key on and the engine not running or with the engine running with the vacuum hose removed from the fuel pressure regulator. - 10.
+See your Correct Craft dealer to set the ignition timing